Learn More About Kona

 - Kona Peaberry Coffees -

 You'll also find Kona Peaberry coffees, which are from Type II beans.
 Type II beans have one whole bean per cherry and are the rarest type of coffee bean.
 Peaberry Prime is the lowest Type II grade.
 Peaberry #1 is the highest of the Type II grades.
 Peaberry coffees are smooth and rich with a robust flavor.
-They are the best of the Kona coffees.

 - Kona Blends -